rjhoyle/cs241-spring2023/docs/policies.md

 pursue available remedies for any incidents.
 All work in this class is to be performed according to the [Oberlin Honor Code](http://new.oberlin.edu/students/policies/11-Policies-Honor.pdf).
 Specifically I expect that:

-- Quizzes and exams will be closed book, closed notes, and <b>no</b>
-    communication between students.
-This includes discussing the same to students who are taking the quiz at another time.
 - Discussion of assignments is expected and encouraged, however all work and code on assignments should be your own without outside assistance.
 Any assignments that allow you to collaborate in a group will be explicitly labeled as such.
-- If clickers are used in the class, then you may not use another student's clicker to attempt to get them attendance points.
+- You may not use another student's clicker to attempt to get them attendance points.
 - Sources should be cited including the textbook and other web sites when you use them in your work.
 - You are not permitted to share your source code with other